Are You Going to Hold the April 2021 Big Sur Marathon or Other Races Next Year?

 For more information about the April 2020 entrant refund program, read through a separate FAQ HERE

 Those who entered the April 2020 Marathon or other race distances will have the opportunity to enter the April 2022 race before the general public.
-April 2020 entrants will receive more information as 2022 registration plans are confirmed, likely in June or July 2021.
-April 2022 registration plans will be updated at www.bigsurmarathon.org.
+All 2022 registration plans will be detailed in June or July 2021 at www.bigsurmarathon.org.

 It’s difficult to say right now.
 Our events typically bring tens of thousands of runners, friends, family, and others from all 50 states and dozens of countries into our relatively small community.
 We will continue to monitor best practices if and when larger events happen successfully in California and around the country.
 Our priority is always the safety of our participants, volunteers, vendors, suppliers, and community.
-Some areas of our races (like other races around the country) could change including, for example, packet pick-up, the race expo, pasta dinner, transportation, start and finish villages, aid stations, post-race refreshments, and awards ceremonies.
+Some areas of our races (and many others around the country) could change including in such areas as packet pick-up, the race expo, pasta dinner, transportation, start and finish villages, aid stations, post-race refreshments, and awards ceremonies.

 We will provide updates to the April 2022 Big Sur Marathon weekend of events before registration opens, likely in the summer of 2021.